 The iShares S&P/TSX Global Gold Index ETF is one of the most diversified gold ETFs in Canada.
 It tracks the S&P/TSX Global Gold Index, a benchmark of global gold producers.

-iShares S&P/TSX Global Gold Index ETF (XGD) is one the largest gold ETFs in Canada, with over $1.3 billion in net assets.
+iShares S&P/TSX Global Gold Index ETF (XGD) is one the largest gold ETFs in Canada, with about $1 billion in net assets.

 It’s also among the cheapest, with a management fee of just 0.55%.
 The fund has exposure to a variety of gold companies including gold mining, producing, and exploration companies.